Covid vaccine: Volunteer recovers after developing neurological disorder 'possibly related' to Oxford vaccine

 The causes of death were a road traffic accident, blunt force trauma, homicide, and fungal pneumonia.

-Cases of severe Covid disease and hospitalisation were monitored for in all 23,745 participants.
+Cases of severe Covid disease and hospitalisation were monitored for all 23,745 participants.

 From 21 days after the first dose there were 10 cases hospitalised for Covid-19 - all in the control arm.
 Two were classified as severe, including one death.